peterp415/ll-deploy.junos/README.md

               auth:
                 - id: 1
                   phrase: $9$BTxREyN-wY2are
+            - name: ge-0/0/0.0
+              hello_interval: 5
+              dead_interval: 20

 Hash containing the needed information to configure OSPF and OSPF areas.
 The `passive` key allows for the interfaces address(es) to be advertised via OSPF, but not form neighbor relationships.
 Setting the `passive` variable will configure the interface as passive.
-The `p2p` key allows forthe overriding of the network type within OSPF.
+The `p2p` key allows for the overriding of the network type within OSPF.
 Setting `p2p` to anything will change the interface-type to p2p.
+The hello and dead intervals can be override from the defaults via `hello_interval` and `dead_interval`.
+The time is given in seconds.

 #### BGP